AKXAT/hashnode-blogs/ckjsfznh20q3z9ds13eubh9ic.md

  [<- Go Back to Index ](https://carboncoffee.hashnode.dev/datastructures)

-### What is the issue with Arrays ?
+### What is the issue with Arrays?

-If you want to insert or delete an element in an array at a given location then swap every element by one address space and hence the Big O complexity is O(n) .
+If you want to insert or delete an element in an array at a given location then swap every element by one address space and hence the Big O complexity is O(n).
 [Click here to view the article on Arrays](https://carboncoffee.hashnode.dev/introduction-to-arrays)

-# What is Linked List?
+# What is a Linked List?

-A **linked list ** is a linear collection of data elements , in which each element points to the next.
+A **linked list ** is a linear collection of data elements, in which each element points to the next.
 The first element contains the address of the second element and the second element contains the address of the third element and so on till the last element contains null.
-It is a data structure consisting of a collection of nodes which together represent a sequence.
+It is a data structure consisting of a collection of nodes that together represent a sequence.

 The below image is the pictorial representation of a **Linked List.**